 3/ Unusual cropping

-You don’t need to show the entire animal, of course.
+One easy wildlife photography tip to remember is that you don’t need to show the entire animal, of course.
 If you can get close enough, or have a big enough zoom, then try focusing on just one part of it to create a really striking image.

 And sometimes being a little bit surprising with your framing can turn a fairly standard image into one that really makes people stop and look again.